jaantollander/Advanced-Course-in-Algorithms/assignment5/assignment5.md

 date: \today
 header-includes: \usepackage{unicode-math}
 ---
-This report uses algorithms from @modern_computer_algebra, chapters ???.

 ## Problem 1
 Let \(F\) be a field, Show that a nonzero polynomial \(f∈F[x]\) of degree at most \(d\) has at most \(d\) distinct roots.